 - Delhi Mumbai Industrial Corridor (DMIC), with 4 industrial nodes in Madhya Pradesh

-- Largest producer of agricultural products in India - soybean, pulses, guava, garlic, tomato, marigold and aromatic flowers
+- Largest producer of agricultural products - soybean, pulses, garlic and ranks 2nd in floriculture production

 - Asia’s thickest coal seam coalfield in Singrauli (Depth - 138 m)